conan-io/docs/devops/package_promotions.rst

     $ conan art:promote pkglist.json --from=testing --to=release --url=https://<url>/artifactory --user=<user> --password=<password>

-Note that the ``conan art:promote`` doesn't work with ArtifactoryCE, but need pro editions of Artifactory.
+Note that the ``conan art:promote`` command doesn't work with ArtifactoryCE, Pro editions of Artifactory are needed.
 The promote functionality can be implemented in these cases with a simple download+upload flow:

 .. code-block:: bash